cvc5/ethos/user_manual.md

 If `tn` is not marked with `:list`, the return term is initialized to the nil terminator of `f` and we process children `ti` from `i = n ..
 1`.
 For each term `ti` we process, the returned term `r` is updated to `(f ti r)` if `ti` is not marked with `:list`, or to `(alf.concat f ti r)` if `ti` is marked with `:list`.
 Examples of this desugaring are given below.
-We provide the result of how each term is desugared.

 ```
 (declare-const or (-> Bool Bool Bool) :right-assoc-nil false)